Quantum Threat Model v2.0

 Forensic-grade cryptographic evidence with NIST algorithm lifecycle tracking and compliance assessment.

-- CBOM (Cryptographic Bill of Materials) export with SHA3-256 hash
+- CBOM (Cryptographic Bill of Materials) export with SHA3-256 content hash

 - Automated CNSA 2.0 and FIPS 140-3 compliance checks